alu-al1/yna_task/README.md

 # YNA Task

 This is my implementation of a given task by the company I will refer to as **YNA**.

+**NB:** I tend to write less unless I'm hyperfocused or feel the need to prove something.

 ### Prerequisites